Aryan1718/mcp-sever-google-sheets/README.md

 ## Security Notes

-1. Never commit `credentials.json` or `.env` files to version control
+1. Never commit `credentials.json` to version control
-2. Keep your API keys and credentials secure
+2. Keep your credentials secure
 3. Only share your Google Sheet with necessary service accounts
-4. Regularly rotate your API keys and credentials
+4. Regularly rotate your credentials

 ## Troubleshooting